 One important thing to keep in mind is that you need a transition area (slope) between each change in depth.
 The greater the difference, the longer the slope generally needs to be.
 In other words, you might need to increase the length of a pool to accommodate a big change in depth.

-Also note that fiberglass pool shells come in a large-but-limited number of shapes.
-Whether you’re planning a fiberglass pool or not, one great way to get ideas about pool depth is to look at the designs offered by some of the big fiberglass manufacturers such as Blue Hawaiian.
+Is your head exploding now?
+Whether you’re planning a fiberglass pool or not, one great way to get ideas about pool depth is to look at the fiberglass pool shells offered by some of the big manufacturers such as Blue Hawaiian.
+Fiberglass pool shells come in a large-but-finite number of forms, allowing you to see a range of options.

 Two Final Points